Trupanion, Inc. (NASDAQ:TRUP) Shares Purchased by Texas Permanent School Fund Corp

-Texas Permanent School Fund Corp grew its stake in Trupanion, Inc. (NASDAQ:TRUP – Free Report) by 33.4% in the first quarter, Holdings Channel reports.
-The fund owned 31,532 shares of the financial services provider’s stock after purchasing an additional 7,894 shares during the period.
-Texas Permanent School Fund Corp’s holdings in Trupanion were worth $1,352,000 at the end of the most recent quarter.
+Texas Permanent School Fund Corp boosted its holdings in shares of Trupanion, Inc. (NASDAQ:TRUP – Free Report) by 33.4% during the first quarter, Holdings Channel.com reports.
+The institutional investor owned 31,532 shares of the financial services provider’s stock after buying an additional 7,894 shares during the period.
+Texas Permanent School Fund Corp’s holdings in Trupanion were worth $1,352,000 as of its most recent SEC filing.

-Several other institutional investors and hedge funds have also recently modified their holdings of TRUP.
-Lindbrook Capital LLC grew its stake in Trupanion by 95.6% during the 4th quarter.
-Lindbrook Capital LLC now owns 573 shares of the financial services provider’s stock worth $27,000 after purchasing an additional 280 shares in the last quarter.
-Quadrant Capital Group LLC increased its holdings in Trupanion by 235.7% in the fourth quarter.
-Quadrant Capital Group LLC now owns 940 shares of the financial services provider’s stock valued at $45,000 after buying an additional 660 shares during the last quarter.
-Captrust Financial Advisors raised its stake in Trupanion by 45.2% in the second quarter.
-Captrust Financial Advisors now owns 1,297 shares of the financial services provider’s stock valued at $78,000 after buying an additional 404 shares in the last quarter.
-UBS Group AG boosted its position in shares of Trupanion by 35.1% during the 4th quarter.
-UBS Group AG now owns 2,861 shares of the financial services provider’s stock worth $136,000 after acquiring an additional 744 shares in the last quarter.
-Finally, Meeder Asset Management Inc. raised its position in shares of Trupanion by 5,551.8% during the 4th quarter.
-Meeder Asset Management Inc. now owns 3,165 shares of the financial services provider’s stock worth $150,000 after acquiring an additional 3,109 shares in the last quarter.
+Other large investors have also modified their holdings of the company.
+Advisor Group Holdings Inc. raised its stake in Trupanion by 33.8% in the first quarter.
+Advisor Group Holdings Inc. now owns 3,002 shares of the financial services provider’s stock valued at $262,000 after buying an additional 758 shares in the last quarter.
+Raymond James & Associates lifted its holdings in shares of Trupanion by 29.6% in the 1st quarter.
+Raymond James & Associates now owns 18,241 shares of the financial services provider’s stock valued at $1,626,000 after purchasing an additional 4,161 shares during the last quarter.
+Citigroup Inc. boosted its position in shares of Trupanion by 9.6% in the 1st quarter.
+Citigroup Inc. now owns 34,790 shares of the financial services provider’s stock valued at $3,100,000 after purchasing an additional 3,038 shares during the period.
+PNC Financial Services Group Inc. grew its stake in Trupanion by 12.1% during the 1st quarter.
+PNC Financial Services Group Inc. now owns 2,340 shares of the financial services provider’s stock worth $209,000 after buying an additional 253 shares during the last quarter.
+Finally, Bank of Montreal Can increased its position in Trupanion by 61.3% during the first quarter.
+Bank of Montreal Can now owns 19,350 shares of the financial services provider’s stock worth $1,775,000 after buying an additional 7,354 shares during the period.

 Trupanion Price Performance